 Fort Clinch State Park

 The history of Fort Clinch dates to the 1730s, but the fort as we know it began being built after the War of 1812.
 The fort was under Union Army control during the Civil War starting in 1862.
 Moreover, during World War II, the fort was used as a joint operations center for surveillance and communications.
-This is a short history of the fort, so be sure to visit this historic landmark and travel back in time!
+This is a short history of the fort, so be sure to visit this historic landmark along with other state parks and travel back in time!

 Amelia Island Lighthouse